milkyware/milkyware.github.io/_drafts/2023-10-02-adding-openapi-service-references.md

     })
 ```

 With the API client now being generated, the next step is to register the client with **dependency injection** to start making use of the client.
-As mentioned in **[adding a service reference](#adding-a-service-reference)** I prefer to make use of **Microsoft.Extensions.Http** due to it being a well established pattern as well many other benefits including:
+As mentioned in **[adding a service reference](#adding-a-service-reference)** I prefer to make use of **Microsoft.Extensions.Http** due to it being a well-established pattern as well as many other benefits including:

 - Centralising the definition and naming of HttpClients for different services/OpenAPI clients
 - Automatically handling the lifetime of the HttpClient including pooling